DonggeLiu/Legion/README.md

 3. [x] sample PUT triggers the difference between `tracejump` & SIMGR:
     * [x] If any:
         * caused by repeated bytes that are not recorded by SIMGR
-    * [ ] load the assembly or the binary in GDB, scan step through it.
+    * [x] load the assembly or the binary in GDB, scan step through it.
+    * [ ] Fixing the mismatch

 ## Next
+1. [ ] Correct the names in Pie Chart
+2. [ ] Correct the counters in the algorithm
+3. [ ] Test on inputs with more bytes
+4. [ ] Test on inputs with `for` loops
+5. [ ] Optimisation: avoid executing the binary on inputs that showed up before
+6. [ ] Fixing the mismatch between instrumentation and tracer